 One important consideration is whether or not the granting agency will fund public institutions.
 Many private foundations restrict their giving to tax-exempt organizations, and some funders restrict their giving to private nonprofit organizations or "501(c)(3)"organizations.
 SOU is a tax-exempt institution under section 115 of the Internal Revenue Code, rather than section 501(c)(3).
 Some funders indicate that they fund only 501(c)(3)s but make exceptions for public educational institutions.
 Before applying, contact the foundation about eligibility.
-If a foundation will fund only 501(c)(3) organizations, Project Directors may be able to submit a proposal in the name of the SOU Foundation, with the approval of the Vice President for Institutional Advancement.
+If a foundation will fund only 501(c)(3) organizations, Project Directors may be able to submit a proposal in the name of the SOU Foundation, with the approval of the Vice President for Institutional Development.

 Many private foundations will accept only one proposal from an organization per year.
-Faculty who are considering applying for funding to an Oregon foundation (e.g., Meyer Memorial Trust, Oregon Community Foundation, US West), must first obtain approval from the Provost and Vice President for Institutional Advancement to ensure that the proposal will not conflict with institutional priorities for that particular foundation.
+Faculty who are considering applying for funding to an Oregon foundation (e.g., Meyer Memorial Trust, Oregon Community Foundation, US West), must first obtain approval from the Provost and Vice President for Institutional Development to ensure that the proposal will not conflict with institutional priorities for that particular foundation.

 Faculty may not apply to the Carpenter Foundation, other than through the Carpenter I and II grants program administered by the SOU Faculty Development Committee.
 This Medford-based foundation already gives generously to SOU each year to support the faculty development grants.

 From Here . . .